iiYese/pencil/README.md

-# Pencil
+# Pencil case
-A simple but effective tool for writing (GUI in bevy)
+A simple but effective library for writing GUI in bevy

 ## ⚠⚠⚠ UNDER CONSTRUCTION ⚠⚠⚠
 - [x] Camera space UI